AngeloGaeta1990/Heart_attack_risk/README.md

 Future development includes :

- - Create models using a neural network approach
  - Develop an API system to automate the risk evaluation
  - Create a models using Features available to patients and not only to practioners
  - Create a models using Features available on Smartwatch, so that smarwatches can send a notifcation if there is an high risk of myocardial infarction